Thursday 24 October 2024

 I decided to try to make another 10-Liner BASIC game for the next BASIC 10Liner Games Contest on Homputerium.
 It is loosely based on many computer simulation baseball games I've seen over the years, but more specifically, a game video I saw recently for the old 8-bit Japanese home computer the Sharp MZ-700:

-In the end fitting in a diamond and a side bar for the pitcher and batter interaction on the right meant I could only fit in 1,2 and 4 zones for number of bases and two zones for outs.
+In the end fitting in a diamond and a side bar for the pitcher and batter interaction on the right meant I could only fit in 1,2 and 4 base zones and two zones for outs.
 The MZ game also had four positions in the inner outfield for outs.
-I used Red for the zones causing an out, and a then the colors corresponding to the values 1,2,4 (offset slightly) to save my program doing some conversion between sensing the color the ball is travelling through and the number of bases achieved.
+I used Red for the zones causing an out, and then the colors corresponding to the semi-graphic 4 values 1,2,4 (offset slightly) to save my program doing some conversion between sensing the color the ball is travelling through and the number of bases achieved.

 The MZ game doesn't actually recreate a baseball/softball game.
 There is something else going on about points for hits.
 I can't really tell.
 My son knows Japanese so maybe I'll try to locate the article for the type-in magazines with the game and see what he can make of it.
 But I thought I could recreate the rules of a simple softball match, which I remember from school, including grad school recreational teams I played on.
 The balls just track within the diamond.
 There are no out of bounds.
 This would be too complex for a 10-Liner.